-In this present research the investigator is going to study the impact of a new teaching model "Group Clinical Supervision Model" on General Teaching Competency among in-service teachers.
-In order to measure impact of "Group Clinical Supervision Model" on teaching skills.
-General teaching competency scale is developed and standardized by Passi B.K and Lalitha M.S (1979) has been adapted in the present study.
-In this study 30 in-service teachers having are taken as a sample.
+In this present research the investigator is going to study the impact of new teaching model "Group Clinical Supervision Model" on general teaching competency among in-service teachers.
+In order to measure impact of "Group Clinical Supervision Model" on teaching competency of in-service teachers, general teaching competency scale is developed and standardized by Passi B.K and Lalitha M.S (1979) has been adapted in the present study.
+In this study 30 in-service teachers in which 25 teachers are graduates and 5 teachers are post graduates are taken as a sample.
 The data collected was analyzed using the values of mean, Standard deviation and "t" values.
-The results of this study helps to understand how the group clinical supervision model facilitate in-service teachers to improve their teaching competency.
-In these 30 in-service teachers 24 teachers are Science graduates and 6 teachers are arts graduates.
-In this research study the impact of Group Clinical supervision model is also studied on arts graduate, science graduate in-service teachers separately and it is observed that the impact of this model is much more among arts graduate in-service teachers than science graduate in-service teachers.
+The results of this study helps to understand how the group clinical supervision model facilitate in-service teachers with different qualification to improve their teaching competency.